microsoft/Olive/docs/source/overview/options.md

             }
             ```
             For cases where you do not want to use the huggingface model but want to use the huggingface dataset, you can provide `dataset` config only like above.

+    - `auto_tune_config: [dict]`: The config to guide pass config completion.
+User can also overwrite any passes config fields in this config.
+        Olive will try to merge the config from huggingface hub and user's config.
+If there is any conflict, the user's config will be used.
+For example,
+        For whisper model, the official value for `model_type` is `whisper`, but user can overwrite it to `bart` which can be leverage in the pass of [OnnxTransformersOptimization](onnx_transformers_optimization).
+        Similar config like `num_heads` and `hidden_size` which will be used in [OnnxTransformersOptimization](onnx_transformers_optimization) pass as well.

 Please find the detailed config options from following table for each model type: